History of South Africa: San and Khoikhoi

 The descendants of the Middle Paleolithic populations are thought to be the aboriginal San and Khoikhoi tribes.
 These are collectively known as the Khoisan, a modern European portmanteau of these two tribes' names.
 The settlement of southern Africa by the Khoisan corresponds to the earliest separation of the extant Homo sapiens populations altogether, associated in genetic science with what is described in scientific terms as matrilinear haplogroup L0 (mtDNA) and patrilinear haplogroup A (Y-DNA), originating in a northwestern area of southern Africa.

 The San and Khoikhoi are essentially distinguished only by their respective occupations.
 Whereas the San were hunter-gatherers, the Khoikhoi were pastoral herders.
 The initial origin of the Khoikhoi remains uncertain.

 Archaeological discoveries of livestock bones on the Cape Peninsula indicate that the Khoikhoi began to settle there by about 2000 years ago.

 In the late 15th and early 16th centuries, Portuguese mariners, who were the first Europeans at the Cape, encountered pastoral Khoikhoi with livestock.

 Later, English and Dutch seafarers in the late 16th and 17th centuries exchanged metals for cattle and sheep with the Khoikhoi.

 The conventional view is that availability of livestock was one reason why, in the mid-17th century, the Dutch East India Company established a staging post where the port city of Cape Town is today situated.

 The establishment of the staging post by the Dutch East India Company at the Cape in 1652 soon brought the Khoikhoi into conflict with Dutch settlers over land ownership.
-Cattle rustling and livestock theft ensued, with the Khoikhoi being ultimately expelled from the peninsula by force, after a succession of wars.
+Competition between Dutch and Khoikhoi pastoralists over grazing land led to livestock theft and conflict.
+The Khoikhoi were ultimately expelled from the peninsula by force, after a succession of wars.
 The first Khoikhoi–Dutch War broke out in 1659, the second in 1673, and the third 1674–1677.
 By the time of their defeat and expulsion from the Cape Peninsula and surrounding districts, the Khoikhoi population was decimated by a smallpox epidemic introduced by Dutch sailors against which the Khoikhoi had no natural resistance or indigenous medicines.